cauabernardino/Data-Science-By-John-Hopkins/02 - R Programming/Lesson 12.md

 ## If, else

-In a general way, i, else
+In a general way, the if-else has the following structure:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEzMjQ3MzE5Miw4NTE2ODg0NV19
+eyJoaXN0b3J5IjpbMTk5MTU5NjM1LDg1MTY4ODQ1XX0=
 -->